MyNameIsMikeGreen/tech-notes/technologies/Kafka.md

 ### Segment
 * At the lowest level, Kafka is ultimately storing messages it receives in log files on partitions.
 * Instead of storing one gigantic log file for a partition, Kafka stores it as a set of rolling log files.
-* This has the added benefit of making it simple to implement TTLs on topics as the Kafka system can simply delete old segments.
+* This has the added benefit of making it simple to implement data retention times on topics as the Kafka system can simply delete old segments.
 * Unless fine tuning a Kafka configuration, most people do not need to care about segments as the details of log storage are mostly abstracted away.

 ## Producer